linode/docs/docs/products/tools/marketplace/guides/passbolt/index.md

 aliases: ['/products/tools/marketplace/guides/deploy-passbolt-through-the-linode-marketplace/']
 ---

 [Passbolt Password Manager](https://github.com/passbolt/passbolt_api) is an open-source password manager designed for teams and businesses.
-It allows users to securely store, share and manage passwords.
+It allows users to securely store, share, and manage passwords.

 ## Deploying a Marketplace App